-Can you believe that we are now up to Part 4 on keels and keel bolts?
+Can you believe that we are now up to four articles on keels and keel bolts?
 No?
 Me neither.
 I have wondered if I was getting carried away here but, when I really thought about it, I realized that this work needs doing for the following reasons:

 - A keel loss, while comparatively rare, is often (mostly?) fatal.